 More about me

 Before coming to Stanford, I worked at the Hesburgh Libraries at the University of Notre Dame.
-Before that I worked at Medical, Business, and Public libraries.
+Prior to that I worked at Medical, Business, and Public libraries.
 Interestingly enough, I was employed as a Certified Criminal Defense Private Investigator before becoming a librarian.

 I created an outdoor reference service located near a fountain.
 The theme for this service was "Librarians are fountains of information."